 Graduate School application

-Complete the UW-Madison Graduate School application, available online beginning September 4, 2019.
+Complete the UW-Madison Graduate School application, available online beginning early September.
 Within the Graduate School application:

 - Transcripts must be uploaded in the application system (“Education” section)

 - For the purposes of your application, you need only upload unofficial transcripts (it is acceptable to upload an official transcript in electronic format, as long as it is not “secured”).